Older Adult Health, Fitness & Exercises: How Much, How To & Tips for Seniors

 Regular exercise can help older adults maintain health and strengthen muscle, and certain exercises may also help seniors managing incontinence.
 But it can be difficult to know where to start.

-Because the last Wednesday in May is National Senior Health and Fitness Day, there’s no better time to kickstart a fitness regimen for the rest of the year.
+There’s no better time than today to kickstart a fitness regimen.
 There are a few things older adults should keep in mind before starting an exercise regimen.